HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: Comparison of Methods for Unsupervised Learning of Unknown 3D Objects

 \end{itemize}

 We illustrate these different generation methods in Figure \ref{fig:generation} and compare these various representations of OOD objects and their impact on the training and performance of our additional module on real validation OOD data.
+All trainings are done with our approach HD-OOD3D of Section~\ref{sec:our_approach}.

-\subsubsection{Results}
+\subsection{Results}

 The results of our evaluation on the Argoverse 2 dataset, presented in Table \ref{tab:res_table}, highlight the discrepancies in the MLP performance based on different generation methods of unknowns.